ccaswell25/ccaswell25/README.md

 ### CARLY CASWELL 👋
-I'm a current Master of Environmental Data Science student at the University of California, Santa Barbara.
+I've recently completed my Master of Environmental Data Science at the University of California, Santa Barbara.

 😄 Pronouns: she/her
 👩‍💻 My Personal Website: https://ccaswell25.github.io/
 📫 How to reach me: ccaswell@bren.ucsb.edu

 What am I up to?
- 🔭 I’m currently working on gettig my Masters in Data Science!
-I'm also a Teaching Assistant for Entrepreneurship through the Technology Management Program at UCSB.
+ 🔭 I’ve very recently completed my Master's in Data Science!
+I am now in the job-searching process, eager to apply my skills to real-world data science applications.
- 🌱 I’m currently learning about: machine learning for R, ethics and bias in data science, data visualization and communication, & working on a project to calculate total emissions for Darn Tough Vermont (using the GHG Protocol).
+ 🌱 I’m currently learning about: machine learning in R, ethics and bias in data science, data visualization and communication, & working on a project to calculate total emissions for Darn Tough Vermont (using the GHG Protocol).

 What do I like to do?
 🏃‍♀️ Run!
-I'm running my second marathon soon.
 🥾 Hike in the Santa Barbara mountains
 ⛷ Ski in the Sierras
 🏄‍♀️ Surf when there's waves!